 This compensation is financed by two forms of mortgage insurance, a one time upfront policy that is added into the buyer’s loan amount and an annual mortgage insurance premium (PMI) that is paid in monthly installments.
 The amount is based on the down payment, please see the chart below.
 The FHA details page will show how to calculate.

 FHA loans today remain the most popular choice for first time buyers.
 However, you are not required to be a first time buyer to participate in the program.
-FHA loans require only a 3.5% down payment, which means less cash required at the closing table.
+FHA loans require only a 3.5% down payment, which means less cash is required at the closing table.
 FHA loans are not restricted by income or location but do require the buyers to occupy the property as their full-time primary residence.

 FHA loans cannot be used to finance a rental property or vacation home for example.
 FHA loans can be used to finance a 2-4 unit property such as a duplex or fourplex as long as the buyers occupy one of the units.
 FHA loans are also more forgiving as it relates to credit and income qualifying.